EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

 </ul>

 <br>

 ## Installation
 The module can be installed into a existing Klipper installation with the install script.
+Once installed it will be added to Moonraker update-manager to easy updates like other Klipper plugins:

     cd ~
     git clone https://github.com/moggieuk/ERCF-Software-V3.git